Sustainability & Accessibility

 Our objective is to provide a unique and authentic Australian bush experience that is both ecologically and financially sustainable.
 In the 90’s when planning initially commenced, the concept of ‘ecotourism’ was in its infancy, and the sustainable approach we developed came more from an instinctive desire to maintain the natural peace and beauty of the pristine environment.
 However the timing was spot-on and as climate change concerns grew, so did the desire for people to seek out holidays thatleft as little impact on the natural environment as possible.
 Since then, planning controls and expectations have increased so that all new developments must adhere to strict building codes that aim for sustainability whether it is a 200 room hotel in the city or a smaller establishment such as ours in a more natural environment.

 As a result of this increase in awareness, ecotourism is more far reaching and holistic in its approach.
 The bar has been set a lot higher and it is no longer good enough to just have solar panels and dual flush toilets!
 To be considered a true ecotourism product we must work to ensure the guest experience goes much further to increase knowledge of the environment we are in, the local community and its culture, and also how we can improve efforts in our every day lives to decrease waste and live a more sustainable existence.
-Paperbark Camp has been recognised for its work in this area by receiving Advanced Eco Accreditation from Ecotourism Australia and is proud to be part of the Eco Lodges of Australia group.
+Paperbark Camp has been recognised for its work in this area by receiving Advanced Eco Accreditation from Ecotourism Australia.

 A role for future tourism on the South Coast